Olalekanrasaq/CDE-Capstone-Project/README.md

 - **DBT (Data Build Tool)**: Utilized for transforming and modeling data within the Redshift data warehouse.
 - **Terraform**: Employed for Infrastructure as Code (IaC) to provision and manage AWS resources.
 - **Docker**: Used for containerizing the application and ensuring consistent environments across development and production.
+- **Python**: The primary programming language for writing data ingestion scripts, Airflow DAGs, and the Streamlit application.

 ## Key Features